redtexts/texts/goldner_1991_bordiga_community.md

 inexperienced or simply careerist members easily manipulated by the Stalinists against the remnants of the Old Guard.
-The international counterparts of this transformation of the Communist International were figures such as Cachin in the PCF or Thaelman in the KPD.].
+The international counterparts of this transformation of the Communist International were figures such as Cachin in the PCF or Thälmann in the KPD.].
 Bordiga provided a way of seeing a fundamental degeneration in the world communist movement in 1921 (instead of in 1927 with the defeat of Trotsky) without sinking into mere empty calls for "more democracy".
 The